 Is The Claim Of Online Defamation Valid?

 At this point, it is unclear how this lawsuit will play out.
-Sure, it’s criminal to call someone a criminal if they’ve been acquitted.
+Sure, you can’t call someone a criminal if they’ve been acquitted.
 However, Spitzer never mentioned the two plaintiffs by name.
 Furthermore, among other things, to emerge victorious in an online defamation lawsuit and receive compensatory damages, one must prove that their reputation has been damaged to the point of financial ruin.
-My gut is insisting that Gilman and McNenney aren’t in line at the public assistance office as a result of Spitzer’s700-word missive in the notoriously left-leaning Slate.
+My gut insists that Gilman and McNenney aren’t in line at the public assistance office as a result of Spitzer’s700-word missive in the notoriously left-leaning Slate.

 Online defamation is not relegated to the famous and infamous.
 “Cyber libel” has increased exponentially over the past half decade.
 If you’re currently dealing with an online libel situation, Kelly / Warner Law can help make it go away – quickly.
 Contact us today to figure out if you have a valid online defamation case.